 We consider the problem of numerical evaluation of the Cauchy principal value integral

 where $\tau\in(a,b)$, and the function $f$ has bounded first derivative.
-In general, the integral (\ref{CPint}) exists if $f$ is H\"older continuous.
-The integrals of the type (\ref{CPint}) appear in many practical problems related to aerodynamics, wave propagation or fluid and fracture mechanics, mostly with relation to solving singular integral equations.
+In general, the integral (\ref{CPInt}) exists if $f$ is H\"older continuous (cf.\ \cite[\S1.6]{Davis}).
+The integrals of this type appear in many practical problems related to aerodynamics, wave propagation or fluid and fracture mechanics, mostly with relation to solving singular integral equations.

-A great many papers related to numerical evaluation of the integrals of the form (\ref{CPint}) have been published so far.
+A great many papers devoted to the problem of numerical evaluation of the integrals of the form (\ref{CPInt}) have been published so far.
 Some of them are \cite{Elliot,HTCauchy,Longman,Paget,Piess,Stewart}.
 A nice survey on the subject, along with a large number of references, is presented in \cite[\S\,2.12.8]{Davis}.

-Even though so many algorithms have been proposed, the subroutines for computing the integrals of the type (\ref{CPint}) are not commonly available in systems for scientific computations.
-This is probably because most of the methods assume some properties of the function $f$, e.g.\ that $f$ is analytic, $f$ is not rapidly oscillating etc. On the other hand, almost every system is equipped with one or more subroutines for automatic computation of the integrals
+Even though so many algorithms have been known for a quite long time, the subroutines for computing the integrals of the type (\ref{CPInt}) are not commonly available in systems for scientific computations.
+This is probably because most of the methods assume some properties of the function $f$, e.g.\ that $f$ is analytic, $f$ is smooth enough, etc. On the other hand, almost every system for scientific computations is equipped with one or more subroutines for automatic computation of the integrals

-These algorithms are usually based on the so called \emph{adaptive quadratures} and they can compute the integrals of the form (\ref{Int}) for a very wide range of integrands.
-The natural question arises: can an adaptive quadrature be used for computing the integral (\ref{CPint})?
+These algorithms, usually called \emph{adaptive quadratures}, can compute the integrals of the form (\ref{Int}) for a very wide range of integrands.